 Writing Routines is the third newsletter I’m mentioning today that was initiated by Ryan Holiday – and I swear I’m not getting paid for this.
 It’s simply that good.
 If you’re like me, fascinated to learn more about other people’s routines, you’ll probably enjoy this one.
 It’s about the habits & routines of those who make a living out of writing.

 CreativeMorningsHQ – another awesome source of curated articles from around the web.
 I hope you already know about the CreativeMornings series of events – this is actually how I ended up subscribing to this newsletter, I wanted to keep up with their events in Bucharest, where I’m based.

-I’ve started the newsletter only one year ago and, so far, more than 1,000 people have subscribed to it, growing only by word-of-mouth (actually, there would have been somewhere over 1,400 subscribers, but I automatically unsubscribe anyone who doesn’t open my emails for several weeks in a row – I won’t say how many, it doesn’t matter).
+I’ve started the newsletter only one year ago and, so far, more than 3,000 people have subscribed to it, growing only by word-of-mouth (as I did with my old personal newsletter, I automatically unsubscribe anyone who doesn’t open my emails for several weeks in a row).

 Anything I’m missing out on?